kubeshark/docs/src/pages/en/automation_hooks.md

 console.log(JSON.stringify(data))
 ```

-Each hook description in this page, has an **Arguments** section that explains the Go data structure of
-the arguments in the hook.
-These **Go data structures give you a hint about the typing** that emerge in
-JavaScript runtime and understanding how **static or dynamic** the data type or its fields are.
-Please refer
+A couple of examples can be found at the [end of this section](/en/automation_hooks#http-data-record).

-to the [JSON and Go](https://go.dev/blog/json) page to understand how JSON encoding works in Go language
-if you're not familiar with the Go language.
+Hook description includes an **Arguments** section that explains the hook's arguments' Go data structure.
+These **Go data structures provide hints about the typings** that emerge in the JavaScript runtime.
+Please refer to the [JSON and Go](https://go.dev/blog/json) page to understand how JSON encoding works in Go language if you're not familiar with the Go language.

 ## `onPacketCaptured(info: object)`